-As an example, suppose we have a file that was created using the Spanish template and the Document / Translation table menu selection remains "Spanish," and that the file contains the following sequence of text and codes:
+As an example, suppose we have a file that was created using the Spanish template and that the file contains the following sequence of text and codes:

 ... text a ... [lnb~eng-xueb] ... text b ... [lnb~qip] ... text c ... lnb] ... text d ... [lnb] ... text e

-Then we would expect text segments a and e to be processed using the Spanish table, segments b and d to be processed using the English (Unified) (UEB) table, and segment c to be processed using the International Phonetic Alphabet (IPA) table.
+In this file we would expect text segments a and e to be processed using the Spanish table, segments b and d to be processed using the English (UEB) table, and segment c to be processed using the International Phonetic Alphabet (IPA) table.

-When any table switch occurs, whether by [lnb~X] or [lnb], the effects of any persistent translation codes, such as grade switches or "technical notation" declarations, are terminated.
-The default states for the table that takes control after the [lnb~X] or [lnb] are put into effect, even if those states were altered when that same table was in control for some earlier segment in the same file.
+When any table switch occurs, whether by [lnb~X] or [lnb], the effects of any persistent translation codes, such as grade switches or technical notation declarations, are terminated.
+The default states for the table that takes control after the [lnb~X] or [lnb] are put into effect, even if those states were altered when that same table was in control for some earlier segment in the document.

 Finally, it is important not to confuse [lnb~...] with [lng~...].
 The latter is for switching to "secondary languages" that are supported within the same base translation table.
-A base translation table typically reflects translation rules as defined by a particular national or regional authority.
-For example, the English (American) tables reflect the rules defined by the Braille Authority of North America (BANA).
-BANA has defined rules for putting French text into braille that make sense for English-speaking American students of French, but those rules are different from the braille rules that are customary in France itself.
-If you have French text that you want processed according to BANA, then you want one of the English (American) tables to be in control and would use [lng~fra] to select French as a "secondary" language.
-If, on the other hand, you have French text that you want put into braille according to French customs, then of course you want the French table to be in control.
+A base translation table typically employs the translation rules defined by a particular national or regional authority.
+For example, the English BANA tables employ the rules defined by the Braille Authority of North America (BANA).
+BANA has its own rules for putting French text into braille that make sense for English-speaking American students of French, but those rules are different from the braille rules that are customary in France itself.
+If you have French text that you want processed according to BANA, then you want one of the English (BANA) tables to be in control and would use [lng~fra] to select French as a "secondary" language.
+If, on the other hand, you have French text that you want put into braille according to French rules, then you want the French table to be in control.